fzerocentral/fzerocentral-api/README.md

 - Create an `.env` file at the root of this repository.
 Specify configuration variable values in this file, using the `.env.dist` file as a template.
 - Set an environment variable to specify you're using the 'development' settings module. `export DJANGO_SETTINGS_MODULE=config.settings.development` on Linux, `set DJANGO_SETTINGS_MODULE=config.settings.development` on Windows.
 - Run `python manage.py migrate` to create the database schema.

+## Sample PostgreSQL setup (Ubuntu)

+- `sudo apt install postgresql`
+- `sudo -u postgres psql` to enter the psql shell with the newly-created Linux user `postgres`, which is tied to the default PostgreSQL user `postgres`.
+- On the psql shell:
+  - `CREATE USER django WITH PASSWORD 'mypassword';` replacing mypassword with the DATABASE_PASSWORD set in your `.env` file.
+  - `ALTER ROLE django SET client_encoding TO 'utf8';` - this and the following two commands are for [optimizing Django's connections to PostgreSQL](https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration).
+  - `ALTER ROLE django SET default_transaction_isolation TO 'read committed';`
+  - `ALTER ROLE django SET timezone TO 'UTC';`
+  - `CREATE DATABASE mydatabase;` replacing mydatabase with your DATABASE_NAME.
+  - `GRANT ALL PRIVILEGES ON DATABASE mydatabase TO django;`
+  - `\q` to exit the psql shell.
+- If you've got your Python environment all set up, you can run `python manage.py dbshell` to test entering the psql shell through Django's settings.
+Then run `\c` on the psql shell to confirm the user and database names.

 ## Running the development server